tlapinsk/CarND-PID-Control-Project/README.md

 The integral component sums the error term over time.
 The result is that even a small error term will cause the integral component to increase slowly.
 In our case, Ki will be zero or close to it due to no systematic bias.

 D - Derivative:
 The derivative component causes the output to decrease if the process variable is increasing rapidly.
 The derivative response is proportional to the rate of change of the process variable.
-Kd will control oscillations that the car makes.
+Kd will control oscillations that the car makes and helps drive the error to zero if set correctly.

 Tuning:
 [This post](https://discussions.udacity.com/t/how-to-tune-parameters/303845/4) helped me when tuning my parameters.
 Following these instructions I ended up with the following parameters.